backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 models.append(('GB', GradientBoostingClassifier()))
 ```

 Although this dataset is from Kaggle, I'm not looking for a model that optimizes for accuracy at the expense of generality.
-I'm genuinely interested in the predictive capabilities of the 27 features that remain, and would like my model to be able to predict on new data as well.
+I'm genuinely interested in the predictive capabilities of the 27 features, and would like my model to be able to predict on new data as well.
 For this to happen, I must estabalish a few precautionary measures.

 **High Variance**
-The dataset contains a less than preferrable amount of samples, and because of this, the testing accuracy will be highly subject to variation.
-I want the two best performing models of the group, but I do not want the best two if they can't fit to new data.
-In attempt to mitigate this, I will use 10 repititions of 5-fold stratified cross validation to estimate each model's out-of-sample accuracy.
+The dataset contains a less than preferrable number of samples, and because of this, the testing accuracy will be highly subject to variation.
+I want the two best performing models of the group, but I do not want them if they can't fit to new data.
+In attempt to mitigate this, I will use 10 repititions of 5-fold stratified cross validation when estimating each model's out-of-sample accuracy.

 **Data Leakage**
-Instead of passing the actual models to cross_val_score, I will cross validate pipelines which contain the models **and** the preprocessing steps.
-Thus, the dataset will be split into new training/test sets at each fold, then will be preprocessed separately, and the chances of data leakage will be near-to-none!
+Instead of passing the actual models to cross_val_score, I will cross validated pipelines containing both the model **and** the preprocessing steps.
+Thus, when the dataset is split into new training/test sets at each fold, the two sets will be preprocessed separately, and the chances of data leakage will be near-to-none!

 ```python